Category filter

 - Outside of the primary site’s business hours.

-Public DNS Name A public DNS name which will be used by devices outside the network to access the DAFS.
+Public DNS Name This public DNS name is used by off-site devices to access the DAFS.
+This field is required when the ‘Allow off-site devices to connect‘ option is enabled.
 Server Configuration: The following options are used to define how the DAFS server will communicate with associated devices.

 Setting Description Server Configuration Defines how the DAFS server will communicate with associated devices.
 Communication protocol Specifies the protocol (HTTPS) used by the DAFS server to transfer data to client devices.
 Port The network port on which the server listens for incoming requests.
 SSL certificate Select how the SSL certificate will be configured to secure HTTPS communication.
 Options include: - Use an existing trusted certificate – Upload and use a certificate signed by a trusted Certificate Authority.